Chicago’s Most Eclectic Independent Music Publication

 Visually, the production perfectly matched the music’s immersive quality.
 A massive video wall behind the band projected constantly morphing abstract imagery with liquid colors, blurred patterns, celestial loops while waves of light pulsed through haze and smoke.
 The members themselves were spread far apart across the front of the stage, almost isolated in their own sonic worlds.
 It created a striking image: musicians connected less by physical interaction and more through the enormous sound they generated together.

-One of the evening’s most unforgettable moments arrived when Rachel Goswell (Slowdive) emerged to join the band for “Pearl.”
+One of the evening’s most unforgettable moments arrived when singer Rachel Staggs, from All In The Golden Afternoon, emerged to join the band for “Pearl”, originally sang by Rachel Goswell of Slowdive.
 The crowd erupted instantly.
 Her voice blended seamlessly into the song’s drifting atmosphere, adding another layer of emotional resonance to an already transcendent performance.
 For longtime shoegaze fans, seeing members of two genre-defining bands share a stage felt historic in its own understated way.

 The band also dipped into their underrated sophomore record, Blood Music, performing “Love Forever” and “Great Power” to loud approval from diehard fans.
 While Whirlpool understandably dominated the evening, those additional songs served as a reminder that Chapterhouse’s short, but beloved story extended beyond their debut and that their evolution as songwriters often gets overlooked in discussions about the era.
 I only wish they would have performed “We Are The Beautiful” from Blood Music as that was the stand out track for me.